 The classification of personal information as sensitive may depend on the context.
 For example, a list of the subscribers to a general interest magazine is not likely to be sensitive; however, a similar list of the patients of a medical specialist would be.
-Some classes of personal information, such as health or financial information would be sensitive in any context.
+Some classes of personal information, such as health or financial information, would be sensitive in any context.
 Collection of specific types of sensitive information may be restricted.
 For example, social insurance numbers (SINs) can only be required where legally necessary and not for general identification purposes.

 Rights of individuals

 Informed consent is required for the collection, use and disclosure of personal information.
 Therefore, it is important to inform individuals of how their information is collected and how it will be used and disclosed, in a manner that can be easily understood.
 Individuals must be informed of:

 Exactly what information is collected.

-Products and services cannot be offered on condition that the customer consents to the use of his personal information beyond the use necessary to supply the product or service (Principle 4.3.3, Schedule 1 to PIPEDA; see also s.7(2), BCPIPA and ABPIPA).
+Products and services cannot be offered on condition that the customer consents to the collection or use of his personal information beyond the use necessary to supply the product or service (Principle 4.3.3, Schedule 1, PIPEDA; see also s.7(2), BCPIPA and ABPIPA).

-In 2013, additional disclosure requirements are expected to come into force for consent to send electronic messages.
+Additional disclosure requirements apply where an organisation seeks consent to send commercial electronic messages.
 See Question 19.

 Individuals have the right to request access to their personal information.
 While the precise access requirements vary depending on the applicable legislation, organisations must usually respond to a request within either 30 or 45 calendar days.

-Québec prohibits charging an access fee, as opposed to a minimal fee in respect of the transcription, reproduction or transmission of the personal information of which the organisation informs the individual in advance.
-British Columbia and Alberta permit minimal, reasonable fees provided the information is not employee personal information, and the applicant is provided with a written estimate of the fee.
+Québec prohibits charging an access fee.
+However, a reasonable charge in respect of the transcription, reproduction or transmission of the personal information is permitted if the organisation informs the individual in advance.
+British Columbia and Alberta permit minimal, reasonable fees, provided the information is not employee personal information, and the applicant is provided with a written estimate of the fee.
 The Personal Information Protection and Electronic Documents Act (PIPEDA) requires the organisation to respond to an access request at "minimal or no cost to the individual".
 If there is a cost to the individual, PIPEDA requires the individual to be informed of the approximate cost.

-Organisations can refuse access to personal information only in certain circumstances, set out by law, which usually include where:
+Organisations can refuse access to personal information only in certain circumstances, set out by law, which usually include:

-Information is inseparable from the personal information of other individuals.
+Information inseparable from the personal information of other individuals.